-However, as the price/performance equation is similar for 'Monitor' and 'Hi-Fi' speakers, and unless you already own a set of quality Hi-Fi speakers, purchase monitor speakers.
+However, as the price/performance equation is similar for 'Monitor' and 'Hi-Fi' speakers, and unless you already own a set of quality Hi-Fi speakers, we recommend that you purchase monitor speakers.
 Why?
-Otherwise will waste all your time arguing with self proclaimed music production 'experts' that your Hi-Fi speakers are as good or better than monitors, which they may well be.
-But you will never convince the 'experts' and that gets boring after a while.
-You have better things to do, like make music :)
+You will end up wasting a lot of time arguing with self proclaimed music production 'experts' that your Hi-Fi speakers are as good or better than monitors, which they may well be.
+But that gets boring after a while and you have better things to do, like make music :)

-For your reference here's some pictures of Hi-Fi speakers used at Abby Road studios, a real proper professional studio even!
+For your reference here's some pictures of Hi-Fi speakers used at Abby Road studios , a proper professional studio!

 Yes you can, with practice.
 We have heard many excellent mixes made with a cheap pair of PC speakers and a good set of headphones.
 Headphones are like magnifying glasses for your sound.
 They allow you to hear things simply not audible with most monitor speakers.
 Headphones are certainly a great place to start if you are not sure how far you are going to take this music production malarkey.

 Two excellent and reasonably priced headphones consistently praised in our forums are the Audio Technica ATH-M50 and Sennheiser HD280 Pro .